golovach-ivan/Correct-by-Construction/rholang-formal-verification/Type-System/behavioral/Type-Systems-for-Deadlock-Freedom.md

   - N. Kobayashi.
 A partially deadlock-free typed process calculus.
 ACM Trans.
 Prog.
 Lang.
 Syst., 20(2):436–482, 1998.
   - N. Kobayashi, S. Saito, and E. Sumii.
 An implicitly-typed deadlock-free process calculus.
 In Proc. of CONCUR2000, volume 1877 of LNCS, pages 489–503.
 Springer-Verlag, August 2000.
   - E. Sumii and N. Kobayashi.
 A generalized deadlock-free process calculus.
 In Proc. of Workshop on High-Level Concurrent Language (HLCL’98), volume 16(3) of ENTCS, pages 55–77, 1998.
+  - N. Kobayashi, B. C. Pierce, and D. N. Turner.
+Linearity and the pi-calculus.
+ACM Transactions on Programming Languages and Systems, 21(5):914–947, 1999.
+  - F. Puntigam and C. Peter.
+Changeable interfaces and promised messages for concurrent components.
+In Proceedings of the 1999 ACM Symposium on Applied Computing, pages 141–145, 1999.
+  - N. Yoshida.
+Graph types for monadic mobile processes.
+In FST/TCS’16, volume 1180 of Lecture Notes in Computer Science, pages 371–387.
+Springer-Verlag, 1996.